jaeyow/fullstack-developer/_posts/2019-05-01-automate-redis-cache-flush-in-powershell.md

   QUIT     // and then disconnect
   +OK      // Redis reply
   ```
-  Now that's nice, however it is not clear what you need to do if you do this operation remotely from a Windows machine and plug it into your CI/CD system.
+  Now that's nice, however it is not clear what you need to do if you want to do this operation remotely from a Windows machine and plug it into your CI/CD system.
 - Powershell to the rescue!

 ## Here is the Powershell script